 The bbq sauce I use for this recipe is Sweet Baby Ray’s Barbecue Sauce with Brown Sugar.
 I love the flavor Sweet Baby Ray’s gives the salmon.

-4 4-ounce wild-caught salmon filets (leave the skin on)
+4 (4-ounces each) wild-caught salmon filets (leave the skin on)

 2/3 cup Sweet Baby Ray’s with Brown Sugar BBQ Sauce (or whatever BBQ Sauce you like)

-Step 1: Mix all the ingredients listed above in a medium-sized bowl.
+Mix all the ingredients listed above (except salmon) in a medium-sized bowl.

 Alternative Cooking Method